BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 ### Floating-Point Types

 Floating-point types are used to store numbers that contain decimal or fractional components.
-There are three floating-point types: `float`, `double`, and `long double`.
+There are three floating-point types: `float`, `double`, and `long double`. `float` has single precision and

 ### Character Types